-This programme's project, work-based curriculum enables you to gain valuable transferable skills in research, analysis and interpretation, the generation and testing of ideas, visual and verbal presentation techniques, teamwork and initiative which are of lifelong value.
+The project, work-based curriculum for this Master of Architecture programme enables you to gain valuable transferable skills in research, analysis and interpretation, the generation and testing of ideas, visual and verbal presentation techniques, teamwork and initiative which are of lifelong value.

 You will have access to a range of learning environments including design studios, lecture theatres, seminar rooms, the learning resource centre (library), general IT suites, dedicated computer aided design IT suites, rapid prototyping labs, various workshops for the manipulation of resistant materials including wood, metals, plastics and ceramics plus dedicated exhibition spaces.